Mildred Pierce (film): Critical response

-Joan Crawford's performance garnered widespread critical acclaim.
+Joan Crawford's performance garnered widespread critical acclaim; pictured is from Humoresque (1946).

 Contemporary reviews praised Crawford's performance but had mixed opinions about other aspects of the film.
 A review in The New York Times stated that, although Crawford gave "a sincere and generally effective characterization", the film "lacks the driving force of stimulating drama", and it did "not seem reasonable that a level-headed person like Mildred Pierce, who builds a fabulously successful chain of restaurants on practically nothing, could be so completely dominated by a selfish and grasping daughter, who spells trouble in capital letters."
 Writing in The Nation in 1945, film critic and author James Agee: "Nasty, gratifying version of the James Cain novel ...
 Attempt made to sell Mildred as noble when she is merely idiotic or at best pathetic; but constant, virulent, lambent attention to money and its effects, and more authentic suggestions of sex than one hopes to see in American films."
 Pauline Kael wrote: "Miss Crawford's heavy breathing was certified as acting when she won an Academy Award for her performance here."
 Leslie Halliwell gave it two of four stars: "A woman's picture par excellence, glossily and moodily photographed, with a star suffering in luxury on behalf of the most ungrateful daughter of all time."

 Film critic of the time, Pauline Kael, mentions that the film, and others like it, work on the seducing adult being sophisticated and worldly while the manipulated youth are basically innocent kids.

 William Brogdon of Variety liked the film, especially the screenplay, and wrote:At first reading James M. Cain's novel of the same title might not suggest screenable material, but the cleanup job has resulted in a class feature, showmanly produced by Jerry Wald and tellingly directed by Michael Curtiz ...
 The dramatics are heavy but so skillfully handled that they never cloy.
 Joan Crawford reaches a peak of her acting career in this pic.
 Ann Blyth, as the daughter, scores dramatically in her first genuine acting assignment.
 Zachary Scott makes the most of his character as the Pasadena heel, a talented performance.